groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/modify/docx.en.md

 ############################# More features ############################
 more_features:
   enable: true
-  title: "Signature Management for Documents"
+  title: "Signature management for documents"
   description: "GroupDocs.Signature for Java enables you to add, modify, search, verify, and delete signatures across all major industrial file formats."
   image: "/img/signature/features_modify.webp" # 500x500 px
-  image_description: "Signature Modification"
+  image_description: "Signature modification"
   features:
     # feature loop
-    - title: "Document Signatures"
+    - title: "Document signatures"
       content: "Our product primarily focuses on signing documents with text, image, barcode, or stamp signatures.
 You can place them on any page and position.
 Add or modify hidden metadata, such as EXIF data in images, and protect document content from unauthorized changes using digital certificates."

     # feature loop
-    - title: "Signature Search and Verification"
+    - title: "Signature search and verification"
       content: "Ensure that signatures meet your requirements by verifying signed documents.
 You can retrieve a complete list of signatures within a document through the search functionality."

     # feature loop
-    - title: "Modify Existing Signatures"
+    - title: "Modify existing signatures"
       content: "Modifying previously added signatures is a common task.
 Use the modification process to update the content, appearance, position, and other properties of a signature."

     # feature loop
-    - title: "Signature Deletion"
+    - title: "Signature deletion"
       content: "Our solution fully supports all operations related to signatures.
 Removing various types of signatures from a document is a simple process."

   code_samples:
     # code sample loop
-    - title: "Modify Barcode Signatures"
+    - title: "Modify barcode signatures"
       content: |
         This example elucidates the process of modifying barcode signatures within a document.
         {{< landing/code title="Java">}}